ifduyue/pyssdb/README.rst

     >>> c.keys('a', 'z', 10)
     ['counter', 'key']

+For more information, see `the tutorial <TUTORIAL.rst>`_, which will explain most everything.

-For the full list of SSDB commands, check out
+For the full list of SSDB commands, see
 `this wiki page <https://github.com/ideawu/ssdb/wiki/Commands>`_.

 License